Home | About | Contact

 Photo courtesy Mark Hackett

-Michigan is home to the Sherman Bowling Center.
-For a great Kodak neon moment, stand outside the Sherman neon marquee and watch the "bar" sign revolve.
+Michigan is home to the Sherman Bowling Center, where one of the coolest neon bowling signs in the Midwest still lights up the night.
+For a great Kodak moment, stand outside the marquee and watch the rotating "BAR" sign revolve overhead.
 Just don't get hypnotized.
+09-10

 Gage Bowl